-\Students entering the program who already have a verification statement from a program accredited by ACEND (Accreditation Council for Education in Nutrition and Dietetics) will not be required to take Chemistry II (CHE 102/104).
+^{}Students entering the program who already have a verification statement from a program accredited by ACEND (Accreditation Council for Education in Nutrition and Dietetics) will not be required to take Chemistry II (CHE 102/104).
+Special consideration may be given, based on course availability.